AstarNetwork/Astar/README.md

 [![Build Status](https://travis-ci.org/stakedtechnologies/Plasm.svg?branch=master)](https://travis-ci.org/stakedtechnologies/Plasm)

-Plasm is a Substrate Runtime Module Library by which a developer can add Plasma functions to his/her own Substrate chain.
+Plasm is a Substrate Runtime Module Library which allows developers to add Plasma functions to their Substrate chain easily and seamlessly.
+Since Plasm is an SRML, developers can also make both plasma parent chains and plasma child chains with Substrate.

 __WARNING__: This is a proof-of-concept prototype.
 This implementation is NOT ready for production use.